ShanePAustin/pands-project2021/README.md

     plt.suptitle("Combined Histograms Seperated by Species")
 ```

+___

 ### 4.2 Scatterplots

 Scatter plots are used to plot data points on a horizontal and a vertical axis in the attempt to show how much one variable is affected by another.
 The relationship between two variables is called their correlation.
+The next four plots are scatter plots of the follow 4 pairs:

+* Sepal Length - Sepal Width
+* Petal Length - Petal Width
+* Sepal Length - Petal Length
+* Sepal Width - Petal Width

 ![alt text](https://github.com/ShanePAustin/pands-project2021/blob/main/Plots/SLSWscatterPlot.png "SLSW Scatter Plot")